hantsy/helidon-sandbox/GS-MP.md

 }
 ```

+`@Provider` can be recognised by JAX-RS container at runtime.
 When a post is not found, set response status as 404.

-Do not forget to register it in the `JaxrsActivator`.
+Do not forget to register it in the `JaxrsActivator` class.

 ```java
  @Override